Showing posts with label Christmas. Show all posts

 Gingerbread Muffin (makes 12) recipe adapted from Sweets on a Stick

 I send these to school unfrosted but for special occasions you can add the simple cream cheese, butter frosting (recipe below).
-Gingerbread decorations and sprinkles are optional, make your own or see the links before for easy pre-made versions (see aff. links at end of recipe).
+Gingerbread decorations and sprinkles are optional, make your own or you can grab some ones like this from amazon like these EDIBLE GINGERBREAD MEN DECORATIONS or HEART SPRINKLES

 2 1/4 cups wholemeal self raising flour